xin-wang18/stress_lexicons/README.md

-stressor lexicons and stressful emotion lexicons.
+Stressor lexicons and stressful emotion lexicons.

 If you use our lexicons, please cite paper "Contrastive Learning of Stress-specific Word Embedding for Social Media based Stress Detection"